The best 6 garden hoses in 2026, as tested and reviewed by our experts

 - Expensive

-Lightweight, tough and coming with a five-year warranty, our experts awarded this a BBC Gardeners' World Magazine Best Buy for its durability.
-This expandable hose is easy to use in a small-sized garden, and as it expands up to three times in length, is convenient to store when it shrinks back to its original size.
+Lightweight, tough, and featuring a five-year warranty, this hose won a BBC Gardeners' World Magazine Best Buy for its exceptional durability.
+This expandable hose is easy to use in a small-sized garden, and because it shrinks down to a third of its length when empty, it's convenient to store when not in use.

 Read the full review of the Hozelock Superhoze expandable 30m hose